-Mgahinga Gorilla National Park covers 33.7km2 in size, is Uganda’s smallest national park and is part of the bigger Virunga Conservation Area, which is a jointly protected area with Congo and Rwanda.
-It includes three extinct volcanoes: Mount Sabyinyo (3,669m.), Mount Gahinga (3,474m.) and Mount Muhavura (4,127m.).
+Mgahinga Gorilla National Park covers 33.7km2 in size, is Uganda’s smallest National Park and is part of the bigger Virunga Conservation Area, which is a jointly protected area with Congo and Rwanda.
+It includes three extinct volcanoes: Mount Sabyinyo (3,669 m), Mount Gahinga (3,474 m) and Mount Muhavura (4,127 m).
 Mgahinga was gazetted in 1991.

-The park which is a cultural heritage featuring in the history, folklore and traditional healing practices for local people, covers the north slopes of the three northern Virunga volcanoes Muhavura, Gahinga and Sabyinyo.
+The park which is a cultural heritage featuring the history, folklore and traditional healing practices of local people, covers the north slopes of the three northern Virunga volcanoes Muhavura, Gahinga and Sabyinyo.
 The park derives its name from “Gahinga” Kinyarwanda word for a pile of volcanic lava stone heaps around which cultivation is carried out.
 “Mgahinga” is named after Mount Gahinga plus the initial of Mount Muhavura.

 Species in Mgahinga Gorilla National Park

-Activities in Mgahinga Gorilla National Park
+Activities in the National Park

 Accessibility to Mgahinga Gorilla National Park

-Mgahinga National Park can be accessed by road or air transport.
+Mgahinga Gorilla National Park can be accessed by road or air transport.
 Kisoro Town at the foot of Mt.
 Muhavura is about 540 km from Kampala and takes about 8 hours via Kabale on an excellent paved road surface.
 Public transport by bus is available on a daily basis.
-Mgahinga is located 13 km from Kisoro town and can be accessed by Public transport.
+Mgahinga is located 13 km from Kisoro town and can be accessed by public transport.
 Kisoro Town can also be accessed by air.
 The town boasts of a bitumen runway Airfield at Nyakabande.

-Accommodation facilities in Mgahinga Gorilla National Park
+Accommodation facilities in the National Park

-For clients who want to visit this park for Gorilla tracking, Batwa trail or Volcano climbing, accommodation can be organized from the basic Camp-site to the luxurious full board hotels; these include Traveler’s Rest, Sky Blue, Mt.Gahinga Rest Camp, Virunga Hotel, Mgahinga Safari Lodge, Rugigana Campsite and Mubano Hotel.
+For clients who want to visit this park for Gorilla tracking, Batwa trail or Volcano climbing, accommodation can be organized from the basic Campsite to the luxurious full board hotels; these include Traveler’s Rest, Sky Blue, Mt.Gahinga Rest Camp, Virunga Hotel, Mgahinga Safari Lodge, Rugigana Campsite and Mubano Hotel.